MECKLENBURG COUNTY REPUBLICAN PARTY FREQUENTLY ASKED QUESTIONS

 The Mecklenburg County Republican Party CANNOT make recommendations in contested Republican primaries.
 To do so would be a direct violation of our Plan of Organization (our governing rules).
 We will provide a Republican voter guide after the primary (or any subsequent runoffs).
 To see a complete list of Republican candidates on your primary ballot, visit https://vt.ncsbe.gov/RegLkup/ and click on “Sample Ballot”.
 We will post a listing of candidates shortly after the filing deadlines and a revised listing after any primary or runoff elections to our "Team" section of this website.
-Please note that for municipal elections, candidates run nonpartisan.
+Please note that for municipal elections and school board, candidates run nonpartisan.
 We recommend you research all of the candidates for yourself or come to one of our local club meetings to hear from the candidates directly!

 How do I early vote?

 Early voting will happen closer to the primary and general election, but all dates are still up in the air thanks to the NC Supreme Court's halting of redistricting and elections.
 All registered Mecklenburg County voters can vote at any of the early voting sites, not just the location closest to your residence.
 For a complete list of sites and dates, visit meckboe.org after the maps and election timelines have been finalized.

 Where do I vote and how do I see a sample ballot?